 How many hours should I spend at the San Diego Zoo?

 Devoting a full day (6-8 hours) is ideal to fully explore the exhibits and enjoy the experiences.
 The zoo offers a variety of shows, feeding times, and upgraded experiences like the Sunrise Surprise Stroll which starts before the zoo opens to the public.
-Early mornings see animals most active, especially important during unusually hot days as animals tend to seek shade as it warms up.
+Early mornings see animals most active, especially during unusually hot days as animals tend to seek shade as it warms up.

 What is the least busy day at the San Diego Zoo?